wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/4-spfx-development-environment.md

 ### Gulp

 Gulp is the task runner we use to do different tasks in our development and build process.
 Gulp executes tasks that are written in JavaScript.
 You'll use gulp to do things like building your project and transpiling the SAAS files to CSS and TypeScript to JavaScript.
-You'll use other tasks to combine the resulting files into bundles & package the resulting files into a SharePoint package file used for deployment.
+You'll use other tasks to combine the resulting files into bundles and package the resulting files into a SharePoint package file used for deployment.

 When compared to the server-side toolchain, Gulp serves the same role as MSBuild.